gibsonberg/dnd-bleakburgh/Locations/Bleakburgh/Sundance.md

 - [[Location#Politics|Politics]]
 - [[Location#Sub-locations|Sub-locations]]

 Sundance is a city in [[Bleakburgh]].
-Sundance is one of the westernmost settlements, and is the largest organized community of survivors of the Void Calamity.
-Sundance has becomes a cultural hub for arts.
+Sundance is one of the westernmost settlements, and was once the largest organized community of survivors of the Void Calamity.
+Sundance was historically a cultural hub for arts.
+Sundance suffered a bombing by the [[Evaweide|Evaweiden]] air force, and has since been in a state of reconstruction.

-The de facto mayor of Sundance is [[Annabella Monroe]].
+The de facto mayor of Sundance was [[Annabella Monroe]].
 # Campaigns Featured

 - [[Dungeons and Deserts]]